 Disease epidemiology Who must notify Clinical case definition (Suspected case) Probable case definition Confirmed case definition Lead is a naturally occurring, silver-grey metal, with properties such as malleability, a low melting point and non-corrosiveness.
 Due to Its versatility, lead is used in many circumstances and products, including batteries, petrol, paint, pigments, firearms, ammunition, artisanal cookware, ceramic ware, traditional medicines, protective equipment, cabling and certain cottage industries.
 Soil and dust can also be contaminated with lead particles.
 Exposure is mainly by ingestion or inhalation, with lead being stored in the body for many years.
 Lead may cause acute toxicity, but more commonly sub-clinical lead exposure leads to chronic toxicity.
 The target organs of lead toxicity are the central and peripheral nervous systems, the kidneys, and the gastrointestinal system.
 Lead may also produce haematological effects.
-In children undergoing investigation for anaemia, recurrent abdominal pain, and pica, a blood lead concentration should be measured. ✓ The health care provider making the clinical diagnosis for a suspected, probable or confirmed case.
-Clinicians should not wait for laboratory confirmation before notifying. ✓ Laboratory making the diagnosis, including forensic services.
+In children undergoing investigation for anaemia, recurrent abdominal pain, and pica, a blood lead concentration should be measured.
 A potentially lead-exposed case being evaluated by health care workers or public health officials for lead poisoning.
 OR A case with a single capillary blood specimen with lead level > 5 μg/dL A clinically compatible case with a high index of suspicion for lead exposure due to case's history regarding location, source and time of exposure.
 OR A clinically compatible case with an epidemiologic link to a case with laboratory evidence.
-OR A case with two capillary blood specimens, drawn within 12 weeks, both with lead level > 5 μg/dL Children and adults, with either of the following: Blood lead level > 5 μg/dL of whole blood measured from a venous specimen; or Blood lead level of > 5 μg/dL measured from two capillary specimens taken within a period of 4 weeks.
+OR A case with two capillary blood specimens, drawn within 12 weeks, both with lead level > 5 μg/dL Children and adults, with either of the following: • Blood lead level > 5 μg/dL of whole blood measured from a venous specimen; or • Blood lead level of > 5 μg/dL measured from two capillary specimens taken within a period of 4 weeks.